Proposed dams in the Kaliwa River watershed: Ongoing MWSS-CEEC dam project

 A new proposal under the administration of President Rodrigo Duterte, would replace the 2012 proposal with a full-sized dam, which would be negotiated using bilateral agreements.
 However, the project would continue to use the name "New Centennial Water Source-Kaliwa Dam Project."

-Various leftist, indigenous peoples, and environmental groups have voiced concerns regarding the project, with some alleging that the government bypassed various social and environmental regulations to complete the dam within the current administration.
+Various leftist, Indigenous peoples, and environmental groups have voiced concerns regarding the project, with some alleging that the government bypassed various social and environmental regulations to complete the dam within the current administration.
 Proponents of the dam state that the project would bring various security and tourism benefits, while alleviating the water shortage in Metro Manila.

+In a report to the United Nations Human Rights Council, Dumagat-Remontado communities said that 10,000 people are "adversely affected" by the project.
+Dumagat-Remontado groups said that the project violates their ancestral domain rights and puts natural resources and biodiversity at risk.
+Deforestation caused by the project will also reduce the Sierra Madre Mountain Range's ability to mitigate climate change, they said.

 The dam was originally proposed to be built at the Laiban Dam site in Tanay, Rizal, but was later disapproved because a dam in Tanay would submerge a larger area.
 The site downstream in Quezon Province was approved instead, with the areas in Tanay and Teresa becoming sites for the upstream reservoir and conveyance tunnels instead.